 - Treatment Action Group (TAG)

 There are many ways to be an advocate.
 Some of them are larger and require a lot of time and commitment.
 Some are more public and may seem confrontational.
 However, being an advocate does not necessarily mean speaking to the media, meeting with politicians, or participating in rallies and demonstrations.
-As we discussed, there are also many smaller ways to be an advocate that are just as valuable.
+There are many smaller ways to be an advocate that are just as valuable.
 Take your time in looking at your options and finding the best fit for you.
-Becoming an advocate for yourself, another person, or large numbers of people can be very empowering.
+Becoming an advocate for yourself, another person, or large numbers of people can be very rewarding and empowering.